oscar-system/Oscar.jl/experimental/LatticesWithIsometry/README.md

 ## Currently application of this project

-The project with initiated by S. Brandhorst and T. Hofmann for classifying finite subgroups of automorphisms of K3 surfaces.
+The project was initiated by S. Brandhorst and T. Hofmann for classifying finite subgroups of automorphisms of K3 surfaces.
 Our current goal is to use this code, and further extension of it, to classify finite subgroups of automorphisms and birational transformations on *hyperkaehler manifolds*, which